 God help us never to treat this lightly, this privilege that Old Testament saints could have only longed for as just one high priest would go into your presence to offer a sacrifice in the annual Day of Atonement.
 The fact that we right now get to experience communion with you, that we get to walk with you all day long, that we can speak to you, be in your presence, that our bodies are the temples of your Holy Spirit, all because of the sad sacrifice of Jesus.
 God, we praise you for pouring out your blessings on us, through Jesus.
 Jesus, we praise you as the center of our lives.
 You are our life.
 You are the way, the truth, and the life.
 And God, we pray that you would help us to make the good news of the sacrifice known today.

-God, I think about people I’m sharing the gospel with in my life right no–13w.
-God, we pray that you give us boldness today to share the good news of Jesus’ sacrifice.
+God, I think about people I’m sharing the gospel with in my life right now.
+We pray that you give us boldness today to share the good news of Jesus’ sacrifice.
 God, we pray that many people would come to church at our invitations, especially here at Christmas.
-And they would hear the good news of why Jesus has come.
+They would hear the good news of why Jesus has come.
 And they would believe, that they would trust in him.
-And they would experience the blessings of God.
+They would experience the blessings of God.

 God, we pray for so many people we know who need to know your blessing through Jesus.
-God, we pray for so many people around the world, hundreds of thousands of Fezzan Bedouin in Libya, God please open their eyes to your grace in Jesus.
-God, please cause the gospel to go to this Muslim people group, that they might know that Jesus is God in the flesh, that Jesus has died on the cross for their sins to make away for them to experience your blessing in all of eternity.
+We pray for so many people around the world, hundreds of thousands of Fezzan Bedouin in Libya.
+God, please open their eyes to your grace in Jesus.
+Please cause the gospel to go to this Muslim people group, that they might know that Jesus is God in the flesh, that Jesus has died on the cross for their sins to make away for them to experience your blessing in all of eternity.